ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 Disk /dev/mapper/3600a09803830304f3124457a45757066: 21.5 GB, 21474836480 bytes Disk identifier: 0x2b5072d1
 ```

-If it isn't correctly setup, it looks like this:
+If it isn't correctly setup, it looks like this example.
 ```
 No multipath output root@server:~# multipath -l root@server:~#
 ```

-This command shows the devices that are blacklisted:
+This command shows the devices that are blacklisted.
 ```
 # multipath -l -v 3 | grep sd <date and time>
 ```